SCEC Saturday Science School

 The project was started in 1992 by a local teacher and educationalist who perceived a need to provide extra tuition for pupils in local maintained sector primaries, who were often being taught in large groups.
 This teacher approached Dulwich College, who agreed to provide facilities and teaching resources for a scheme of small-group tuition on Saturday mornings.
 This scheme was soon used as a model for two other schemes at the other Dulwich Foundation schools (JAGS and Alleyn's).
 The schemes were placed on a surer footing by the creation of a separate registered charity, Southwark Community Education Charity, under whose auspices the schemes are run.

-Normally, the scheme, held at the College on Saturday mornings, introduces some 50 children in Year 6 to practical laboratory science, with the aim of stimulating the pupils’ interest in science and boosting their confidence before their forthcoming move to secondary school.
-The classes are held in The Laboratory, the College’s fully equipped science facility, and pupils are introduced to some basic concepts of Biology, Chemistry and Physics and to the principles of the scientific method, over some 36 hours of free tuition during the year.
+The classes are held in The Laboratory, the College’s fully equipped science facility, and pupils are introduced to some basic concepts of Biology, Chemistry and Physics and to the principles of the scientific method.

 When hosting a Saturday School scheme, the College supports SCEC by providing facilities, equipment, refreshments and a fully trained member of staff to oversee the scheme on Saturday mornings.
 The College further provides SCEC with gratis legal support, around one day per week of administrative support and payroll services.
 The College provides two trustees, its Deputy Master External and Head of Junior School, to sit on the board of the Charity and oversee its safeguarding and strategic direction.

-usually around 20 older students from Years 12-13 at Dulwich College act as mentors on the scheme, supporting individual pupils in the classroom, carrying out administrative tasks and supervision, and, importantly, acting as role models for the younger children.
+Nine students from Years 12-13 at Dulwich College acted as mentors on the scheme, supporting individual pupils in the classroom, carrying out administrative tasks and supervision, and, importantly, acting as role models for the younger children.